 Set up costs are more expensive than that of a pet sitter.
 You will have to obtain council permission to erect an adequate shelter for pets in your care.
 Pros are that you can work from home, so no travelling involved.
 Cons may be that it is difficult to get time off work.

 As with pet sitting work, basic medical knowledge is extremely useful as you have to medicate a cat in your care.
 Check with your local council about rules and regulations in setting up and running a boarding cattery.

 Do you have an interest in photography?
 What about becoming a cat photographer?
-You should obtain the relevant qualifications in order to call yourself a professional photographer and then you can specialise in working with cats only.
+You should obtain the relevant qualifications in order to call yourself a professional photographer.
 Set up costs can be expensive as camera equipment isn’t cheap.
 You may wish to have your own studio at home or take photos on location such as at cat shows or in the cat’s own home.

-In most cases, shelter workers are not paid, they rely on volunteers to keep shelters running, however some of the larger shelters do employ full and part time staff.
-Your role would be varied and may include receiving animals brought to the shelter, temperament testing them, general care such as cleaning out cages, grooming, giving basic medicines etc. It can be a sad job at times, seeing perfectly adoptable animals being euthanised, but it can also be an incredibly rewarding and satisfying job knowing that you are helping less fortunate animals.
+In most cases, shelter workers are not paid, they rely on volunteers to keep shelters running, however, some of the larger shelters do employ full and part-time staff.
+The role is varied and may include receiving animals brought to the shelter, temperament testing them, general care such as cleaning out cages, grooming, giving basic medicines etc. It can be a sad job at times, seeing perfectly adoptable animals being euthanised, but it can also be an incredibly rewarding and satisfying job knowing that you are helping less fortunate animals.